OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

   init.cache: true
 ```

 All you need to know in this case is your location, all the rest is taken care of.

+> _**Note**_:
+> The Rasbperry Pi - even the smallest one - can easily take care of gathering the data,
+> compute the extra ones, forward them, etc, and host the Web Server that will allow you to look at them from a web page.
+> All you need is a device that can run a browser (a laptop, tablet, cell-phone...).
+All it need it to be connected on the same network
+> as the Raspberry Pi (the RasPi can even emit it, if needed).
+> All the Web UI presented in this repo use only standard components.
+You do not need to install _**any**_ application
+> on the device to reach them.
+The browser knows.

 ##### Bonus
 You can even have _no_ `channel` at all.